apostrophecms/apostrophe-svg-sprites/README.md

 This bundle provides a piece subclass that manages and renders SVG sprites referenced from external maps and an accompanying widget for display.

-This bundle assumes you are compiling/managing the SVG maps on your own (Gulp, Webpack, manual) and leaving them in a publicly accessible place (`/public` for example).
+This bundle assumes you are compiling/managing the SVG maps on your own (Gulp, Webpack, manual).

+The bundle also assumes either that you're shipping the files in the project level `lib/modules/apostrophe-svg-sprites/public` or that your referencing the files on a public webserver (`http://mysite.websites/svg/icons.svg`)

 This module is *not* an interface for uploading SVG files or pasting SVG markup.